Sajmon101/CookApp/README.md

 ### Waiter Panel - View Order
 ![Waiter Panel - View Order](Images/SeeOrder.png)

-## Installation

-For detailed instructions on how to run the SmartStaff application on a local server, please refer to the [INSTALL.md](./INSTALL.md) file.
-There, you will find the necessary steps to set up the environment and run the application.

 ## License

 This project is licensed under the terms of the MIT License.
 Details can be found in the LICENSE file.